paulinajewulska/MOOD/README.md

 - as a user I would like to see the rating of the film I got
 - as a user I would like to see a list of movies in the database
 - as a user I would like to rate movies
-- as a user I would like to see the link or application name where to look for help

 ## Project roadmap: